Quick Start

 Now we have a URL to download a GLB file containing the 3D mesh.
 Other formats and metadata can be found in the session.data

-object, described in more detail in the Image to 3D docs.
+object, described in more detail in the get Image-to-3D session docs.